-An OxyContin overdose can occur when someone accidentally or intentionally takes too much of the drug.
-Unintentional overdose can happen when someone feels that he is not experiencing enough pain relief when taking the medication as directed.
-Intentional overdose may occur when someone who is familiar with the potency of the medication attempts to take his own life or to get high by taking extra pills.
+An OxyContin overdose can occur when someone accidentally or intentionally takes too much of the drug.1 Unintentional overdose can happen when individuals feel that they are not experiencing enough pain relief when taking the medication as directed.
+Intentional overdose may occur when individuals who are familiar with the potency of the medication attempts to take their own life or to get high by taking extra pills.

-If you believe that your loved one has overdosed on OxyContin or any opiate painkiller, call for emergency medical help at 911 or the poison control center at 1-800-222-1222 immediately.
+If you believe that your loved one has overdosed on OxyContin or any opiate painkiller, call 911 for emergency medical help or the poison control center at 1-800-222-1222 immediately.

 Signs of OxyContin Overdose

-Use of opiate painkillers often comes with side effects, but the signs of an OxyContin overdose are usually severe and obvious.
+Use of opiate painkillers often comes with side effects, but the signs of an OxyContin overdose are usually severe and obvious and include the following:

 - Slowed breathing and heart rate